 - Kilaeua Lighthouse

 This lighthouse is like a scene from a movie.
-Though we’ve only driven up to it before, it’s a beautiful and kick stop.
+Though we’ve only driven up to it before, it’s a beautiful and quick stop.

 Places to Eat in Kauai